top of page

 It seems that what and who we think we are, we are not.

-It seems that almost all of what we think is free will is fate.
+Almost all of what we think is free will is fate.

 I was told that while the readings are considered to be very accurate